California LLC Operating Agreement Template

 California LLC Operating Agreement Laws and Requirements

-Without an operating agreement, California's default LLC statutes govern your business — and these default rules rarely align with what members actually intend.
+Without an operating agreement, California's default LLC statutes govern your business, and these default rules rarely align with what members actually intend.
 For example, default rules may require equal profit-sharing regardless of capital contributions, allow any member to bind the company, or impose restrictive dissolution triggers.
 A properly drafted operating agreement overrides these defaults.
 California does not currently offer series LLCs, which not available.
-Use our LLC operating agreement generator to create a California-compliant agreement.
+Use our Llc operating agreement tool to create a California-compliant agreement.

 California LLC Operating Agreement Requirements